Illela, Nigeria

-Illela is a Local Government Area in Sokoto State, Nigeria.
-Its headquarters are in the town of Illela.
+Illela is a town and Local Government Area in Sokoto State, Nigeria.

 Illela shares a border with the Republic of Niger to the north.
 It has an area of 1,246 km^{2} and a population of 150,489 at the 2006 census.

 Postal

 The postal code of the area is 843.

 Climate

-The average annual temperature in Illela, Nigeria, is 33.71°C, which is 4.25% warmer than the country's average.
+The average annual temperature in Illela, Nigeria, is 33.71 °C, which is 4.25% warmer than the country's average.
 There are also 50.21 days with precipitation each year.

 Climate change in Illela is indicated by trends in Wetter Precipitation, where total precipitation is rising.